October 15th, 2017 • 2017: Anaheim

 Legendary reporter gives special toast and glimpse into tradition

-Excellence in Journalism ’17 may be over, but there is one night that a couple of dozen journalists are treasuring, after being treated to history, culture and poetry from a legendary newsman.
-Retired TV reporter Rigo Chacon gave a memorable toast before this crowd, as he strolled down memory lane.
+EIJ News Co-Adviser Sandra Gonzalez with Rigo Chacon.
+Delighted to chat with him about journalism at EIJ17 Excellence in Journalism ’17 may be over, but there is one night that a couple of dozen journalists are treasuring, after being treated to history, culture and poetry from a legendary newsman.

+Sonny Albarado, an Arkansas Democratic-Gazette projects editor, speaks during a National Association of Hispanic Journalists meeting Sunday.
 Fewer than five percent of this year’s 1,500 attendees to Excellence in Journalism are members of more than one organization associated with the conference.
-Among those in rarified air, Sonny Albarado, an Arkansas Democratic-Gazette projects editor.“That feels pretty good and it’s actually higher than I thought it would be,” he said.

 It’s become an annual pilgrimage, every fall, for journalists and media industry professionals from across the globe to come together.
 All in the name of ‘Excellence in Journalism,” ready to recruit new hires, learn valuable skills, and discuss the current issues at the forefront of the media industry.